 See below for more on how this long wait plays into the application process.

-To start the process, you'll need to file a visa petition on USCIS Form I-130, together with a fee, proof of your U.S. citizenship, and proof that the two of you are siblings.
-That last requirement generally involves making copies of both your birth certificate and that of your sibling, showing at least one parent in common.
+To start the process, you'll need to file a petition on USCIS Form I-130, and accompany this with a fee payment, proof of your U.S. citizenship, and proof that the two of you are siblings.
+That last requirement ordinarily involves making copies of both your birth certificate and that of your sibling, showing at least one parent in common.
 If you or your sibling has made a name change, you will also need a document that proves it, such as a marriage certificate.

 If you and your sibling are related only through your father, you will also need your father's marriage certificate from his marriage to your mother, as well as the one from his marriage to your sibling's mother.
 You will also need an annulment or divorce decree, or a death certificate so that it is obvious that the first marriage ended legally.
 If the parents were never married, you or your sibling will need evidence of legitimation, or proof that a financial or emotional relationship was established with the father at some point before age 21.